Sparse Imagination for Efficient Visual World Model Planning: Abstract

 \section{Abstract}

 World model based planning has significantly improved decision-making in complex environments by enabling agents to simulate future states and make informed choices.
-However, ensuring the prediction accuracy of world models often demands substantial computational resources, posing a major challenge for real-time applications.
 This computational burden is particularly restrictive in robotics, where resources are severely constrained.
 To address this limitation, we propose a \textit{Sparse Imagination for Efficient Visual World Model Planning}, which enhances computational efficiency by reducing the number of tokens processed during forward prediction.
-Our method leverages a sparsely trained vision-based world model based on transformers with randomized grouped attention strategy, allowing the model to adaptively adjust the number of tokens processed based on the computational resource.
-By enabling sparse imagination (rollout), our approach significantly accelerates planning while maintaining high control fidelity.
-Experimental results demonstrate that sparse imagination preserves task performance while dramatically improving inference efficiency, paving the way for the deployment of world models in real-time decision-making scenarios.
+Our method leverages a sparsely trained vision-based world model based on transformers with randomized grouped attention strategy, allowing the model to flexibly adjust the number of tokens processed based on the computational resource.
+By enabling sparse imagination during latent rollout, our approach significantly accelerates planning while maintaining high control fidelity.
+Experimental results demonstrate that sparse imagination preserves task performance while dramatically improving inference efficiency.
+This general technique for visual planning is applicable from simple test-time trajectory optimization to complex real-world tasks with the latest VLAs, enabling the deployment of world models in real-time scenarios.